-How to Use Flash Briefings to Grow Your Business
+What Is a Flash Briefing & How to Use Them to Grow Your Business

 Want a new way to deliver content to customers and prospects?
 Amazon’s Alexa may be just the tool to help you grow your business with one of her many features: Flash Briefings.

 The Amazon Echo and Dot are voice-activated devices that can perform a multitude of tasks by giving them simple voice commands.

 Saying, “Alexa, play my Flash Briefing” triggers a short news or information update that you, the listener, can customize from thousands of content options.
 Each “skill” can be up to 10 minutes long (although that is not recommended) and on a host of topics including tips, industry news, inspirational quotes, professional insights, whatever have you.

 Think of it like a custom playlist for your favorite short podcasts.
 Pretty great, right?